HimplHeap Entailment

 Extracting Information from Heap Predicates

 The proof of this result exploits a result on finite maps.
-Essentially, the domain of a single singleton map that binds a location p to some value is the singleton set \{p}, thus such a singleton map cannot be disjoint from another singleton map that binds the same location p.
+Essentially, the domain of a single singleton map that binds a location p to some value is the singleton set \{p}, so such a singleton map cannot be disjoint from another singleton map that binds the same location p.

 Check disjoint_single_single_same_inv : (p:loc) (v1 v2:val),